Shuck72 has over 20 years of experience working in the child support industry and working with clients on tax issues.

-One of the most misunderstood tax filing status' is Head of Household.
-In order to claim Head of Household per IRS Publication 501 you must be:
+One of the most misunderstood tax filing statuses is Head of Household.
+In order to claim Head of Household per IRS Publication 501, you must:

-2. Have paid for over half the cost of keeping up your home for a year (rent, utilities etc.) for yourself and your dependent.
+- Have paid for over half the cost of keeping up your home for a year (rent, utilities, etc.) for yourself and your dependent.

-3. A qualifying dependent lived with you for more than 6 months of the tax year you are filing for.
+- Have a qualifying dependent who lived with you for more than 6 months of the tax year you are filing for.

 What does this really mean?